francois2metz/recallme/README.md

 # ReCallMe

-A micro js library to allows you to manage error by restarting the original function.
+A micro js library to allows you to manage errors by restarting the original function.

 Mainly used to restart ajax call, long polling stuff, ...